openstack/releases/PROCESS.rst

 1. Encourage liaisons to wait as long as possible to create RC1 to avoid immediately having to create an RC2 with a new bug fix.

-2. Use the ``dashboard`` command to prepare the data for tracking the final release and import it into a Google Docs spreadsheet for collaborative editing and monitoring.

-3. Encourage release:independent projects to add the history for any releases not yet listed in their deliverable file.
+2. Encourage release:independent projects to add the history for any releases not yet listed in their deliverable file.

 RC1